Sea otter conservation: Conservation issues

 Research conducted by the U.S. Geological Survey suggests that food availability is the major determinant in sea otter population growth.
 The IUCN describes the significant threats to sea otters as oil pollution, predation by orcas, poaching, and conflicts with fisheries.
 Sea otters can drown if entangled in fishing gear.
 They can also be stressed by well-meaning human watchers who approach too closely.
 The most significant threat to sea otters is oil spills.
 Unlike most other marine mammals, sea otters have very little subcutaneous fat.
 Otters rely primarily on their fur to be clean, dense, and water resistant in order to be insulted from the cold.
 When their fur is soaked with oil, it loses its ability to retain air.
 The liver, kidneys, and lungs of sea otters also become damaged after they inhale oil or ingest it when grooming.
 The contamination of their fur destroys the insulating properties of the fur, causing the animal to experience hypothermia and death.

 The small geographic ranges of the sea otter populations in California, Washington, and British Columbia mean that a single major spill could be catastrophic for that state or province.
 Prevention of oil spills and preparation for rescue of otters in the event of one, are major areas of focus for conservation efforts.
 Increasing the size and the range of sea otter populations will also reduce the effects of catastrophic oil spills.

 More broadly, sea otters must maintain a high level of internal heat production in order to compensate for a lack of blubber.
 Because of this, sea otters need to consume food equal to 25% of their body mass every single day to satisfy their high energetic requirements.
-Consequently, depending on the habitat, reproductive status, and per capita prey presence, hunting for food can cost sea otters between 20 to 50% of the day foraging, leaving sea otters significantly vulnerable.
+Consequently, depending on the habitat, reproductive status, and per capita prey presence, hunting for food can cost sea otters between 20 and 50% of the day foraging, leaving sea otters significantly vulnerable.